WSU-kduncan/ceg3120-kaitlynnewsad/Project0/git-guide.md

     - The files being removed have to be indentical to the tip of the branch, and no updates.
   - `git rm [filename]`
 - commit
-  - Record the chnages to your repository.
+  - Record the changes to your repository.
 Use this after the `git add`
-  - `git commit` or `git commit -m "commit message`
+  - `git commit` or `git commit -m "commit message"`
 - push
   - Update remote refs along with associated objects
   - `git push`